-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+l = Frequency of data aggregation and analysis(check each that applies):

-Continuously and Ongoing

-Other Specify:

 ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.